Ten Commandments for Coding Agents1. **Build the theory first.** Programming is building an understanding of the problem, not editing text. Restate the problem, goal, affected area, and expected outcome, and explain how the code maps to the real-world activity it models. Do not assume silently.2. **

 2. **Surface uncertainty; offer options.** If requirements are unclear, ask.
 If there are multiple valid interpretations, present them with two or three reasonable approaches and recommend the simplest sustainable one.
 If the request is risky, say so.

-4. **Explore, then plan in small steps.** Read the relevant code before proposing changes.
-Break work into verifiable steps; each step includes its own check.
+4. **Explore, plan, then delegate.** Read the relevant code before proposing changes.
+Break work into verifiable steps, each with its own check.
+Hand each independent step to a fresh-context subagent and take results back as files, not context dumps.

 5. **Keep changes surgical.** Touch only what the task requires.
-Match existing style.
+Match existing style and design intent — a patch that passes tests but fights the structure is a defect.
 Do not refactor, rename, reformat, or clean unrelated code.

 6. **Reuse before reinventing; choose simplicity.** Search for existing utilities, patterns, and files in the repo first.
 Write the minimum code that correctly solves the problem.
 Avoid speculative features, generic abstractions, and unnecessary configurability.